Menu Close

 Talk to a medical professional

-It is never too late to seek help.
+It is important to seek help.
 Medical professionals such as your midwife, health visitor or GP are knowledgeable about these common mental health conditions and can direct you to further sources of support.

 Prioritise self-care